-Land Acknowledgment: “I acknowledge that I am on the traditional territory of the Mississaugas of the Credit First Nation, the Anishnabeg, the Chippewa, and other Indigenous peoples.
-I am grateful for the opportunity to live, learn, and share here.”
-Raj
+Land Acknowledgment: I acknowledge that I am on the traditional territory of the Mississaugas of the Credit First Nation, the Anishnabeg, the Chippewa, and other Indigenous peoples.
+I am grateful for the opportunity to live, learn, and share here.

 I have been an accredited member of TESL Canada (Professional Standard III Permanent; since 2009), and Ontario College of Teachers (OCT; since 2010), and I hold Saskatchewan Professional ‘A’ Certificate.
 As well, as a member, I have been participating in professional development activities at TESOL International since 2007.
-My areas of research interests are L2 reading, reading strategies, adult ELLs with disabilities and universal design for learning (UDL) among EAP students.
+My areas of research interests are L2 reading, L2 reading strategies, adult ELLs with disabilities, UDL among EAP students, and action research.

 Thank you for visiting!